 Top Breastfeeding Tips

-Have as much skin to skin as possibly in the first few days
+Have as much skin to skin as possibly in the first few days; this promotes bonding, calmness and baby knows your smell!

-Express If baby has not breastfeed within first 4 hours of being born
+Express If baby has not breastfeed within first 4 hours of being born; it’s important to stimulate your breasts within the first few hours to initiate lactation hormones.

-Regular stimulation of the breast vital to milk production
+Regular stimulation of the breast vital to milk production; regular feeding/expressing encourages more milk production.

-Seek support from an IBCLC if you are having any breastfeeding issues within the first few days.
+Seek support from an IBCLC if you are having any breastfeeding issues within the first few days; getting off to a good start is essential to enjoy breastfeeding!

-An IBCLC will work with you to identify the feeding issues and will devise an individualised feeding plan that is realistic for you and your baby.
+An IBCLC will work with you to identify the feeding issues and will devise an individualized feeding plan that is realistic for you and your baby.

 GRAB YOUR FREE GIFT